ACT Criminal Law

 Supreme Court bail

 A bail application can be made in the Supreme Court.
 Supreme Court bail applications follow a more formal process and material in support of the application must be presented in affidavit form.
-A bail application may be made in the Supreme Court when a person’s criminal matter is before the Supreme Court or when a person is seeking a review of a refusal by a magistrate to grant bail.
+A bail application may be made in the Supreme Court when a person’s criminal matter is before the Supreme Court or when a person is seeking a review of a refusal by a magistrate or District Court judge to grant bail.

 If you require legal advice or representation in any legal matter, please contact Armstrong Legal.